denismm/dmmlib/README.md

 > Puts a dot at 0,0.

+*angle* **katebow** *r* *g* *b*

+> Convert an angle to the rgb equivalent around the "katebow" circle.
+This is based on interpolation between Kate Rose Morley's 12-bit rainbow, as defined at https://iamkate.com/data/12-bit-rainbow/ .

+*angle* **setkatebowcolor** *-*

+> Set the current color to the given angle around the katebow circle.

 *angle* **sinebow** *r* *g* *b*

 > Convert an angle to the rgb equivalent around the sinebow circle.
+See http://basecase.org/env/on-rainbows for more details about the sinebow.

 *angle* **setsinebowcolor** *-*